Houses of Refuge in Florida: Construction and equipment

-The houses were built of Florida pine, using 8x8 heartwood timbers for the foundation and frame, and clapboard siding.
+The houses were built of Florida pine, using 8 by 8 in heartwood timbers for the foundation and frame, and clapboard siding.
 They were intended to withstand hurricanes, although at least two of them were destroyed by hurricanes in later years.
 (Note: The New River (or Fort Lauderdale) and Biscayne houses of refuge were "damaged beyond repair" by the 1926 Miami hurricane.)
 Each building was surrounded by a roofed veranda.
 The main floor was divided into four rooms, and a wide porch surrounded three sides of the building.
 At the north end of the building a kitchen with a fireplace and brick chimney interrupted the veranda.
 The rest of the main floor was divided into a dining room (next to the kitchen), a living room, and a bedroom.
-All the stations were alike and all the Keepers used the rooms in the same manner.
+All the stations were alike and all the keepers used the rooms in the same manner.
 The station keeper's family occupied the main floor.
 The attic was a dormitory for ship-wrecked sailors, equipped with 20 cots with bedding, dried and salted provisions to feed twenty men for ten days, chests of medicines, and chests of books.
 Clothing, often heavier than was appropriate for the climate in Florida, was also stored for the use of shipwrecked sailors.
 A brick cistern collected rain from the roof of the house to supply drinking water.
 A second building held two life-boats, breeches buoy tackle and flares for signaling.
 While the houses were equipped with lifesaving equipment, they were intended as passive refuges for sailors who made it to land, and not as active lifesaving stations.